junxit/us-congress-bills-117/metadata.md

 - 2021-04-13 — Rule provides for one hour of general debate on H.R.
 7 and provides one motion to recommit.
 Rule also provides for one hour of general debate on H.R.
 1195 and provides one motion to recommit.
 - 2021-04-13 — The House Committee on Rules reported an original measure, H. Rept.
 117-15, by Mr. DeSaulnier.
 - 2021-04-13 — The House Committee on Rules reported an original measure, H. Rept.
 117-15, by Mr. DeSaulnier.
+- 2021-04-14 — Considered as privileged matter. (consideration: CR H1775-1781)
+- 2021-04-14 — Considered as unfinished business. (consideration: CR H1784-1785)
+- 2021-04-14 — DEBATE - The House proceeded with one hour of debate on H. Res.
+303.
+- 2021-04-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-04-14 — On agreeing to the resolution Agreed to by the Yeas and Nays: 217 - 207 (Roll no. 103). (text: CR H1775)
+- 2021-04-14 — On ordering the previous question Agreed to by the Yeas and Nays: 217 - 208 (Roll no. 102). (consideration: CR H1784-1785)
+- 2021-04-14 — POSTPONED PROCEEDINGS - At the conclusion of debate on H. Res.
+303, the Chair put the question on ordering the previous question and by voice vote, announced that the ayes had prevailed.
+Mr. Burgess demanded the yeas and nays and the Chair postponed further proceedings on ordering the previous question on H. Res.
+303 until a time to be announced.
+- 2021-04-14 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 217 - 207 (Roll no. 103).(text: CR H1775)